 (Under 19 if traveling with an organized group, such as on a school trip)

-- One of the above documents, or
+- One of the above documents

-- Certified Copy of a Birth Certificate (bearing the raised seal of the issuing office and a statement that it is a certified copy of the original document on file at that office) or
+- Certified Copy of a Birth Certificate (bearing the raised seal of the issuing office and a statement that it is a certified copy of the original document on file at that office)

 - US Citizen Children Only: Consular Report of Birth Abroad or United States Naturalization Certificate